 If you have participated in an organization, that also counts as experience.
 It even gets better if you have been in a leadership position.
-It discloses your leadership skills and experience working with others.
+It discloses your leadership skills and experiences working with others.

-Kirk Hazlett, an adjunct professor with Curry College gave the following insights regarding what to write if you don’t have much working experience.
+Kirk Hazlett, an adjunct professor with Curry College, gave the following insights regarding what to write if you don’t have much working experience.

 If you are working, say, as a part-time waiter, don’t list your duties as “wait tables; clean tables.”
 Highlight “customer service,” “problem-solving,” and “attention to detail.”
 And, if you’ve been doing this job for a while, point out your longevity.

 If you have been/are involved in a team-leader role in high school or college sports activities, highlight that aspect of your activity.
 Don’t say “played high school soccer.”
 Say (IF you did!)
 “As team captain led us to a series of victories.”